-Winter Term is the perfect opportunity to go abroad for the first time!
+The perfect opportunity to go abroad for the first time

 This fall 2015 we will post the 2016 Winter Term program descriptions; to participate in one of those trips, you will need to complete an application and fill out the certification.
 You’ll also need to get your passport and pay a deposit.
 Scholarships are available.
 We’ll help you through this application process.

 Many of the greatest scientific discoveries in history were made in England.
 Darwin wrote “The Origin of Species” at his home in South London.
 The structure of DNA was discovered in Cambridge and Alexander Fleming discovered penicillin in his laboratory at St. Mary’s Hospital in London.
 From our home base at the Eckerd College London Study Center on Gower Street, we will explore a wealth of resources in and near London in our study of the history of science.
 We will visit sites including the British Museum, Natural History Museum, Kew Gardens, the London Zoo and the Royal Observatory in Greenwich.
 We will also take trips to Cambridge, Charles Darwin’s House in Kent and Bletchley Park/National Museum of Computing.
 In addition, we will explore the arts in London by visiting the Tate Britain and Tate Modern Museums and attend two plays or musicals.
 Students will have time to explore London and will have a three-day weekend to travel.
 Costs DO NOT include airfare, round trip transport from the airport to the London Study Centre, personal expenses and entertainment not within the program design.